-Pack Frisbees with your gear (or rent them from the Alpine Inn) if you want to play the lower disc golf course while you’re visiting the mountain.
-Even if you don’t follow the disc golf rules to a tee, sinking baskets and walking around the mountain basin on a sunny summer day is an awesome way to wear your wiggler out.
+Pack Frisbees with your gear (or rent them from Right Angle Sports) if you want to play the lower, 9-hole disc golf course while you’re visiting the mountain.
+Even if you don’t follow the disc golf rules to a tee, sinking baskets and walking around the mountain basin on a sunny summer day is an awesome way to wear the kids out.
 The course starts behind the chapel, and it’s easy to spot upcoming baskets each time you score.
 It’s the excuse you need to stay and play a little longer in the mountains.

 At 6,872 feet, the Summit House Restaurant is the highest eatery in Washington state.
 So pulling up a bench on their outdoor patio is a must-do, and not just because of the altitude.
-The view of Rainier, framed by the colorfully filled planter boxes is about as picture perfect as you can get.
+The view of Rainier, framed by the colorful planter boxes is about as picture perfect as you can get.
 And the menu’s got items that’ll please everyone in your bunch.
+In-restaurant dining isn't currently an option, but you can grab to-go order from the pick up window.
 Bring your appetite because portions are generous.
-And although they don’t take reservations, getting a seat is pretty easy, depending on the time of day.
-The Fireside Bistro is another nosh-worthy pit stop on a hot summer day.
-It’s where your mini-me can get her ice cream fix (and you can grab a coffee) and find some welcome shade under the over-sized canopy.
+The Fireside Cantina takes care of hungry explorers at the base.
+They serve grab-and-go street tacos and provide a shady spot to eat under the over-sized canopy.
 It’s the place to be on a hot afternoon.

 What to Pack… Beyond Diaper Bag Basics

-3. Even if hiking isn’t in the cards for your fam, pack water bottles anyway.
+4. Even if hiking isn’t in the cards for your fam, pack water bottles.
 On a sunny day it’s hot up top and dry too.